Caddisfly silk: Protein structure

 Caddisfly silk is a heterodimer of heavy and light fibroin proteins with approximately 450 and 250 amino acid residues, respectively.
 Similar to Lepidoptera, Trichoptera H and L fibroin also exhibit conserved cysteine residues needed for disulfide linkage of the two proteins.
-Unlike the fibroin dimer of Lepidoptera, Trichoptera dimers are not escorted by a P25 protein, likely due to the increased hydrophilicity of trichopteran fibroin unnecessary.
+Unlike the fibroin dimer of Lepidoptera, Trichoptera dimers are not escorted by a P25 protein, which is likely unnecessary due to the increased hydrophilicity of trichopteran fibroin.
 Trichoptera H-fibroin contains repeated β-sheet motifs similar to those found in Lepidoptera fibroin, characterized by the highly conserved proline–glycine turn found within a repeating sequence in the protein and by the highly crystalline structure found within trichopteran silk fibers.
 However, where the fibroin of silkworms contains β-sheets rich in glycine and alanine, the β-sheet motif of trichopteran fibroin contains a significantly different amino acid makeup.
 The β-sheet motif of caddisfly H-fibroin was found to have a (SX)4 repeating pattern, meaning serine alternating with usually isoleucine or valine.
 Throughout the H-fibroin protein, greater than 60% of all serines were phosphorylated.
 Though negative charges are generally considered a destabilizer of β-sheets, their consistent appearance within the β motif suggests a potentially novel structure.
 This negatively charged group suggests that ionic interactions, rather than hydrogen bonding, may explain the unusual strength of caddisfly silk.
 Phosphorylated serines have been found in other underwater bioadhesives, including in molluscs and sea cucumbers.